wp-plugins/leaflet-maps-marker/trunk/readme.txt

 For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

 == Upgrade Notice ==
-= v2.3.1 =
+= v2.4 =
-security release - fixed several SQL injections and cross site scripting issues based on an external audit of the plugin
+added recent marker widget, Chinese translation, language selection and security fixes based on an external audit of the plugin

 = v2.3 =
 added sort options for marker and layer listing pages